 Fudgy chocolate banana bread.
 Who can argue with that?
-The crumb is light and tender but very chocolatey with an irresistible chocolate ganache.
-Most of the ingredients come with benefits, which means you can have your cake and eat it too.
+The crumb is light and tender but very chocolatey.
+It is sheathed with an irresistible chocolate gloss.
+Surprisingly, most of the ingredients come with benefits, which means you can have your cake and eat it too.

-By all accounts, a good banana bread can last up to 5 days.
+A good banana bread can last up to 5 days.
+Theoretically speaking, of course.
 Unfortunately, that’s never been the case in our house.
 The only reason there’s even a crumb left here for testing, is because I’m getting really good at hiding cake.
 This fudgy chocolate banana bread is now 3 days old and I have to say, it tastes fudgier, almost caramel-ish, if possible?
 To finish, I drizzle the loaf with a smooth coconut cream ganache.
 From the drips, I’m sure you can tell there’s more than necessary, but it is rather glorious, so I’d do it anyway.

 Fudgy chocolate banana bread